Can I Bring My Dog On Mount Shasta?

 Leash laws are in place on Mount Shasta to maintain the safety and enjoyment of all visitors.
 Understanding and complying with these leash laws is essential for both your dog's well-being and the well-being of others.
 By keeping your dog on a leash, you minimize the risk of encounters with wildlife, prevent disturbances to other hikers, and maintain control in potentially hazardous situations.

-See also What Are The Most Challenging Hiking Trails On Mount Shasta?
+See also What Activities Are Available Near The Campgrounds At Mount Shasta?

 The risks of off-leash dogs on the trail